boveus/hyrax-wiki/Sufia-Management-Guide.md

 Sufia processes long-running or particularly slow work in background jobs to speed up the web request/response cycle.
 Sufia (as of version 7.0.0) no longer packages a default queuing backend for background jobs -- all jobs are expressed as ActiveJob instances, so there is a wide variety of backends that you may use that will work with Sufia's background workers.
 You may want to read more about [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html).

-If you'd like to use Resque in your Sufia app, we've written up a [guide](https://github.com/projecthydra/sufia/wiki/Background-Workers-(Resque-in-Sufia-7)) to help you along.
+If you'd like to use Sidekiq or Resque in your Sufia app, we've written up a couple guides ([Sidekiq](https://github.com/projecthydra/sufia/wiki/Using-Sidekiq-with-Sufia), [Resque](https://github.com/projecthydra/sufia/wiki/Using-Resque-with-Sufia)) to help you along.
+We recommend using Sidekiq, which is better maintained and has fewer quirks.

 ## Fixity checking